-Producer Prices Change in Slovenia is expected to be 1.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Slovenia to stand at 2.10 in 12 months time.
-In the long-term, the Slovenia Producer Prices Change is projected to trend around 1.90 percent in 2020, according to our econometric models.
+Producer Prices Change in Slovenia is expected to be 10.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Slovenia Producer Prices Change is projected to trend around 3.50 percent in 2022 and 1.80 percent in 2023, according to our econometric models.